Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Conclusions

+Understanding the stability and behaviour of $\cdot$QOOH radicals is crucial for comprehending complex atmospheric chemistry processes, including pollutant formation/degradation, and the production of secondary organic aerosols\cite{jokinen2014rapid,glowacki2010unimolecular,barber2021chemistry,wang2017formation}.
 Our findings provide insights into the chemical physics of free-radical reactive intermediates and offer potential for various applications.
-This approach can be further expanded to a wider range of alkanes and other compounds, enabling the discovery of novel factors stabilizing free-radical reactive intermediates and facilitating the design of more efficient and controllable combustion processes\cite{gerdroodbary2020scramjets}.
+This approach can be further expanded to a broader range of alkanes and other compounds, enabling the discovery of novel factors stabilizing free-radical reactive intermediates and facilitating the design of more efficient and controllable combustion processes\cite{gerdroodbary2020scramjets}.
 TS theory and molecular dynamics simulations can be employed in future research to gain a deeper understanding of radical processes\cite{doentgen2015automated,chenoweth2008reaxff,truhlar1996current}.
-Furthermore, large-scale explorations using hydrocarbons derived from chemical space\cite{ramakrishnan2014quantum,von2020exploring,senthil2021troubleshooting}, can effectively utilize DFT approximations, which offer a computationally cost-effective solution.
-Understanding the stability and behavior of $\cdot$QOOH radicals is crucial for comprehending complex atmospheric chemistry processes, including pollutant formation/degradation, and the production of secondary organic aerosols\cite{jokinen2014rapid,glowacki2010unimolecular,barber2021chemistry,wang2017formation}.
-By elucidating the factors influencing the lifetimes and reactivity of $\cdot$QOOH radicals, the rational design approach presented in this study can contribute towards shedding light on the elementary steps of various environmentally relevant processes.